 The assessment of surface water impacts has been undertaken based on commonly applied methodologies for the simulation of hydrologic and hydraulic processes using currently available data.
-The adopted approach is considered suitable for quantifying impacts to a level of accuracy consistent with current industry practice.
+The adopted approach is considered suitable for quantifying impacts to a level of accuracy consistent with current industry practice and was previously peer reviewed and deemed to be appropriate for EIS-level assessment.
 Certain aspects of the Project, such as changes to landforms due to construction of waste rock emplacements, would create changes to the environment that are permanent, although this does not mean that any such change would necessarily be detrimental to the EVs of surface water resources.